 Indirect conversion is so named because this technique still uses a scintillator to convert x-rays to light before conversion to an electrical charge for subsequent readout.

 X-ray photons encounter a Cesium Iodide (CsI) scintillator and are converted to light.
-The needle-like CsI structure acts to minimise scatter at this step.
+The needle-like CsI structure acts to minimize scatter at this step.
 The light then reaches a low-noise photodiode array and is converted into an electrical charge.
 Each photodiode represents a single pixel, and each produces an electrical charge that is read out digitally before finally being sent to the image processor 1.

 Direct conversion is so named because this technique directly converts the absorbed x-ray into a proportionally sized electrical charge with no intermediate scintillating step.